dyspxkrypt-os/dyspxkrypt-libuefi/README.md

 ## License

-The code in this repository is licensed under **Version 3 of the GNU Public License**.
+The code in this repository is licensed under **Version 3 of the GNU General Public License**.

 The full text of the license is available in the [`COPYING` file].